France–Indonesia relations: Economic relations

+These companies play a crucial role in strengthening the economic ties between the two countries by investing in various sectors and creating employment opportunities in Indonesia.

+Beyond economic cooperation, France and Indonesia also engage in cultural and diplomatic exchanges.
+These exchanges foster mutual understanding and friendship between the peoples of both nations.
+Educational programs, cultural events, and diplomatic visits are some of the ways in which France and Indonesia continue to build a strong bilateral relationship.

 Culture

 The objective of French cultural cooperation action is to support Indonesia's development as a new emerging country.
 Accordingly, it gives priority to research (rural development, aquaculture, volcanology, geophysics, and archaeology), university exchanges, primarily in the fields of technology and biological sciences, vocational training, support for strengthening the rule of law and democratic governance.
 Which includes legislative technical assistance, fight against terrorism and corruption, decentralization, human rights training.
 The implementation of quality cultural actions, such as through the "French Springtime" (Le Printemps Français) cultural festival and audiovisual policy.

 France also has established Institut Français in Indonesian cities of Jakarta, Bandung, Yogyakarta and Surabaya, a French cultural center with the mission to promote French culture in Indonesia through cultural performances and exhibitions, film and mediatheque.

 Language

 The culture-linguistic relations between Indonesian and French were conducted through Dutch, as evident in Indonesian loanwords from French that mainly political or military terms, such as kudeta (from coup d'état), legiun (from légion) and letnan (from lieutenant).

 Institut Français Indonesia also offering French course for Indonesian students.